 Carlos and Cristina’s story

 A young couple, Carlos and Cristina, came to my office to deal with marital issues.
-Both reported frequent arguments over “small stuff” and lack of affection.
+Both reported frequent arguments over “small stuff” and a lack of affection.

-Cristina expressed sadness, fatigue and mood changes.
+Cristina expressed sadness, fatigue, and mood changes.
 She said:

 • “I am tired of being alone!”